KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession9/docs/worksheet/part_4.md

   1. `getQuiz` - Gets the data to use as our quiz.
 This is also the method exported from this file and used in `quiz_routes.js`.
 The parameters that this function accepts are the `req.params` passed in from the route portion of the API URL.
 See [the reference on GitHub](https://github.com/KansasCityWomeninTechnology/trivia-api/blob/answer-key-part-4/app/routes/quiz_routes.js#L17
 ). `req.params` refer to the URL parameters you use in the request you're making.
 These are parsed by Express and placed into the `req` object.
 Take a look at the [Express documentation on `req.params`](http://expressjs.com/en/api.html#req.params) if you'd like more detail.

-      1. Calls the function that creates the trivia URL to use and stores that into a variable.
+      1. Calls the function that creates the trivia URL to use and stores that into a variable

       2. Makes a request to that URL using the [`node-fetch` package](https://www.npmjs.com/package/node-fetch)

       3. Gets the response in JSON (JavaScript Object Notation) format

-      4. Sends that result to change the data format into the response format that we want to use for our quiz.
+      4. Sends that result to change the data format into the response format that we want to use for our quiz

   2. `getTriviaURL` - Builds the URL for the quiz we've specified.
       1. First logs data to the console: